shibam-max/MGT-AI-Solution/README.md

 # Solution: Agent-Driven Contract Extraction

-**TL;DR:** LangGraph agent with LLM-driven decisioning, confidence fusion, tool-call autonomy, and dead-letter replay for contract field extraction.
+LangGraph agent with LLM-driven decisioning, confidence fusion, tool-call autonomy, and dead-letter replay for contract field extraction.

 ## What the brief asked for and where it lives